Core-periphery structure in networks: a statistical exposition: Metrics

-There are several interesting aspects to this metric.
-First, the definition of core is very simple and Holme mentions it can be computed quickly.
-We discuss this further in Section \ref{sec:comp}.
-Next, the metric is ``normalized" by the closeness centrality of the entire network.
-This means that if the entire network is already well-connected, then the closeness of the core won't be significantly greater than the closeness of the network, making the parameter smaller.
-This is a nice feature because we expect a core to be significantly {\it and comparatively} more dense than the rest of the network.
-Lastly, the CP metric is compared against a ``baseline" value.
-By averaging over networks with the same degree sequence as the original network, the final CP metric gives a proxy for the significance of this structure in the network.
-This ensemble of graphs is reminiscent of a null model in hypothesis testing.
-We will have a more thorough discussion of null models in Section 3.
+There are several note-worthy aspects of this approach.
+First, the definition of the core is intuitive and computationally efficient.
+Next, the first term in (\ref{eq:holme}) is ``normalized" by the closeness centrality of the entire network.
+This means that if the entire network is well-connected, then the closeness of the core will not be significantly greater than the closeness of the network, making this term smaller.
+Thus, the core must be be significantly more well-connected than the rest of the network.
+This also ensures that the core is small since otherwise this term would be close to one.
+Lastly, Holme's metric is compared against a ``baseline" value.
+By averaging over an ensemble of networks with the same degree sequence as the original network, $c_{cp}$ gives a proxy for the significance of this structure in the network.
+A positive value of $c_{cp}$, therefore, signifies that there is a CP structure greater than what would be expected by a random network with the same degree sequence.
+Conversely, a negative value indicates the CP structure may simply be the result of noise in the data.
+There are, however, no statistical guarantees for this procedure and it is unclear whether the degree-preserving random network is a reasonable null model.
+We return to the topic of null models in Section \ref{sec:inf}.
+A drawback to this approach, as well as all ensuing transport methods, is that it can be difficult to develop statistical theory.
+For example, finding the moments of $c_{cp}$ is highly non-trivial as it depends on $k$-cores and closeness centrality, both of which are non-linear functions of the adjacency matrix.
+Indeed, any metric that depends on graph distances is a complicated function of the adjacency matrix.

-The next metric that we discuss is from \cite{da2008}.
-They first introduce the idea of the {\it capacity} of a network to measure its overall connectedness.
+Another transport-based approach is from da Silva et al. \cite{da2008}.
+The authors first introduce the idea of the {\it capacity} of a network to measure its overall connectedness.
 Let $d_{ij}$ be the distance between nodes $i$ and $j$.
-Then the capacity of the network, $C$, is
+Then the capacity of the network, $\mathcal C$, is

-Shorter and a greater number of paths lead to a larger capacity of the network.
-They then argue that a core should be well-connected to the rest of the graph in the sense that if a core node is removed, the capacity of the network should drop significantly.
-Based on empirical findings, they define the core-coefficient, $cc$, as $cc=N/n$ where $N$ satisfies
+such that many short paths paths lead to a larger capacity. da Silva et al. argue that a core is well-connected to the rest of the graph in the sense that the removal of a core node substantially reduces the network's capacity, $\mathcal C$.
+Based on empirical findings, the authors define the core-coefficient, $cc$, as $cc=N/n$ where $N$ satisfies